-Our base case scenario will be based on macroeconomic forecasts published by our internal economist group.
-Upside and downside scenarios will be set relative to our base case scenario based on reasonably possible alternative macroeconomic conditions.
+The Group base case scenario will be based on macroeconomic forecasts published by the Group's internal economist group.
+Upside and downside scenarios will be set relative to the Group base case scenario based on reasonably possible alternative macroeconomic conditions.
 Scenario design, including the identification of additional downside scenarios will occur on at least an annual basis and more frequently if conditions warrant.

-Scenarios will be probability-weighted according to our best estimate of their relative likelihood based on historical frequency and current trends and conditions.
+Scenarios will be probability-weighted according to the Group best estimate of their relative likelihood based on historical frequency and current trends and conditions.
 Probability weights will be updated on a quarterly basis.
 All scenarios considered will be applied to all portfolios subject to expected credit losses with the same probabilities.